-Now this binomial distribution is having one very interesting property this is known as the additive property of this binomial distribution.
-Which says that if x is a random variable with binomial distribution having parameters n_1 , p that is this p is the probability of success and total number of trial is n_1 and there is another distribution there is another random variable y which is also a binomial distribution having the parameters n_2 and p.

-Now then their sum if I take the sum of this two random variable x and y their sum z should be is a random variable which is again a binomial distribution having the parameters n and p in such a way that this n = n1 + n2.
-So when we are adding two binomial distribution we are getting another binomial distribution and the while adding we should consider that the probability of success for both the random variables is same which is p.
+Now, this binomial distribution is having one very interesting property, this is known as the additive property of this binomial distribution.
+Which says that, if x is a random variable with binomial distribution having parameters n 1, p.
+That is; this p is the probability of success and total number of trial is n 1.
+And there is another distribution, there is another random variable y which is also a binomial distribution having the parameters n 2 and p.
+Now, then their sum, if I take the sum of this two random variable x and y, their sum z should be is a random variable, which is again a binomial distribution having the parameters n and p in such a way that this n is equals to n 1 plus n 2.

-Then the summation should also have the binomial distribution with the probability as the same the probability of success same as those of two random variables which is p and this total number of trials is the summation of the total number of trials for the first random variable and the total number of trials for the second random variable.
-So here this b generally we write as in the capital letters so this two should be capital letter.
+So, when we are adding two binomial distribution, we are getting another binomial distribution and the; while adding we should consider that the probability of success for both the random variables is same which is p.
+Then, the summation should also have the binomial distribution with the probability as the same the probability of success same as those of two random variables which is p.
+And this total number of trials is the summation of the total number of trials for the first random variable and the total number of trials for the second random variable.
+So, here this b, generally we write as in the capital letters so, this two should be capital letter.

-Now if we see that different moment of this distribution we know that what are we discussed in this last class.
-So if you see the first moment that is mean the mean of the binomial distribution is given by is np and the variance of the binomial distribution is given by np x (1-p) and the coefficient of Skewness of binomial distribution is given by gamma which is equals to $1-2p/\sqrt{np(1-p)}$.

-Now this Skewness I will come little later with this description before that if we just see this mean and variance here this can be easily shown like this that for a particular trial.
+Now, if we see that different moment of this distribution, we know that what are we discussed in this last class.
+So, if you see the first moment that is mean, the mean of the binomial distribution is given by is n p and the variance of the binomial distribution is given by n p in to 1 minus p.
+And the coefficient of Skewness of binomial distribution is given by gamma, which is equals to 1 minus 2 p divided by square root of n p multiplied by 1 minus p.
+Now, this Skewness, I will come little later with this description before that, if we just see this mean and variance here, this can be easily shown like this.